Psittacosaurus: Classification

 In 2014, the describers of a new taxon of basal ceratopsian published a phylogenetic analysis encompassing Psittacosaurus.
 The below cladogram is from their analysis, placing the genus as one of the most primitive ceratopsians.
 The authors (Farke et al.) noted that all taxa outside of Leptoceratopsidae and Coronosauria with the exception of their genus Aquilops are from Asia, meaning the group likely originated there.

 Although many species of Psittacosaurus have been named, their relationships to each other have not yet been fully explored and no scientific consensus exists on the subject.
 Several phylogenetic analyses have been published, with the most detailed being those by Alexander Averianov and colleagues in 2006, Hai-Lu You and colleagues in 2008, and Paul Sereno in 2010.
-The middle one is shown below.

 In 2005, Zhou and colleagues suggested that P. lujiatunensis is basal to all other species.
 This would be consistent with its earlier appearance in the fossil record.
+In 2025, Asato Ishikawa and colleagues published a re-evaluation of Hongshanosaurus and concluded that it belonged to Psittacosaurus (the species P. houi).
+An abbreviated version of the analysis they published is shown below.